Joshua-Protoss/bare-bluepill/README.md

 **Bare metal library for STM32F103C8T6 Bluepill - No HAL, no CMSIS, just pure embedded C.**

 ## About
 `bare-bluepill` is a from-scratch implementation of peripheral drivers for the STM32F103C8T6 Bluepill board.
 Written entirely without vendor libraries to understand and control every single bit.
-I might add more peripherals and more complicated projects in the future.
+I might add more peripherals and more complicated projects in the future! 🚀

 ## Current Status
 ✅ GPIO Driver (Output, Push-pull)